KesseNones/KesseNones/README.md

 This was the culimation of my entire computer graphics class, fully cementing how 3D graphics work in the first place.
 This was a fantastic increase to my skills in regards to WebGL and JavaScript.

 ## [CS 360 (Systems Programming) Final Project](https://github.com/KesseNones/CS360FinalProject)
 The final project for my systems programming class in Fall Semester of 2022 at university.

 It's a good demonstration of my experience with C as well as local networking using C's sockets.

 This program also utilizes multi-processing so many clients can connect to one server.

-If you happen to be a WSUV student taking CS 360 looking at my GitHub, don't use these to cheat!
+If you happen to be a WSUV student taking CS 360 looking at my GitHub, don't use this to cheat!

+Warning aside, this gave me a huge boost to my abilities with the C programming language.

 ## [CS 360 Homework Solutions](https://github.com/KesseNones/CS360-HW)
 These are all the completed homework assignments that I have from the same class of the final project shown above.
 They showcase more experience I have with C. If you happen to be a WSUV student taking CS 360 looking at my GitHub, don't use these to cheat!
 ## [CS 450 Algorithms Projects Solutions](https://github.com/KesseNones/CS450-Algorithms-Projects)